Pre-signal

 Pre-signals are most suitable where the CSD is relatively small.
 The Southern California Regional Rail Authority (operator of Metrolink) recommends pre-signals only where CSD is 50 feet or less, 75 feet or less for intersections which a high percentage of long-length vehicles, or there is otherwise a justification for a pre-signal [1].
 For sites with a larger CSD, queue cutters or hybrid pre-signal/queue cutters may be more suitable [3].

-- If a pre-signal is installed at an interconnected highway-rail grade crossing near a signalized intersection, a “STOP HERE ON RED” sign should be placed near the pre-signal or at the stop line.
+- A “STOP HERE ON RED” sign should be placed at the pre-signal's stop line.
 [4]

 - If the highway-rail grade crossing does not have gates, or if the signalized intersection has insufficient clear storage distance for a design vehicle, a “NO TURN ON RED” sign should be installed to warn approaching traffic.
 [1]